aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Update process.md

     - `actualcenter` is set to `centralpoint`, but the y is instance.`camtarget` y position
     - If `tetherYLerp`.x is higher than 0.0, `tetherdistance` is set to a lerp from `tetherYLerp`.x to `tetherYLerp`.y with a factor of instance.`camtarget` y position / `tetherYLerp`.z.
 NOTE: This feature is complicated, see the [tetherYLerp details](Camera%20system.md#more-details-on-tetherylerp) section in the camera system page for more details
 - If `overrideskybox` is false and RenderSettings.skybox isn't null:
-    - If `nocolorchange` is false, the skybox and `render`'s material's color are updated when entering or exiting an inside (see the section below)
+    - If `nocolorchange` is false, the [UpdateInsideColor](Insides.md#outside-fading) logic happens here with a targetalpha of 1.0 if not in an inside or 0.0 if in an inside.
+Check the documentation to learn more
     - The `_Rotation` material property of the skybox is set to 180.0 + MainCamera x position
 - If `rotatecam` is true, there are `roundways` and we are not in an inside, `roundways[0]` position is set to ((0.0 - MainCamera's forward x vector) * 3.0, 5.0, (0.0 - MainCamera's forward z vector) * `lightoffset`).
 NOTE: This feature is very specific to a the `AntTunnels` [map](../Enums%20and%20IDs/Maps.md), check the [`roundways[0]`](Camera%20system.md#roundways0) documentation to learn more.
 Also, this math is incorrect
-- The [outside fading](Insides.md#outside-fading) logic happens here.
-Check the documentation to learn more